-SA Ambulance Service (SAAS) is developing a Clinical Telephone Assessment service to strengthen our management of Triple Zero calls.
+SA Ambulance Service (SAAS) has developed a Clinical Telephone Assessment service to strengthen the management of Triple Zero (000) calls.

 Clinical Telephone Assessment means a clinician may discuss symptoms and care options over the phone with callers whose condition is not urgent.
-Clinical Telephone Assessment is expected to start in mid-2020 and will:
+Clinical Telephone Assessment will:

 - Identify the most appropriate care for non-urgent patients

 - Reduce delays for these patients and streamline their access to care